Retirees Association

 On Sunday, April 2, our President, Keith Vaughan, talked on "Creating Photo Essays from Concept and Creation to Presentation".
 He showed us how to use a powerful method of sharing one’s images is through audiovisual presentations.
 A photographic essay, or photo essay, is a form of visual story-telling, a way to present a narrative through a series of images that take the viewer along a narrative story.
 Examples of photo essays include travel sequences (‘travelogues”) that showcase aspects of interests such as sports or nature, or that highlight photographic creativity.
 Some photo essays have few words, and rely primarily on images to express their point.
 A photo essay can include music to enhance the visual; experience, in which case the essay might be described as “audio-visual” (A/V).
 Creating a photo essay incorporating still images and videos has similarities to making a movie or documentary.
 It involves planning from an original concept, organizing a story line, preparing images and video clips to show one’s best work, and using various software tools to create a polished show.
 This presentation covers the approach to A/V creation and presentation and includes a number of shows Keith has created to demonstrate and showcase the concepts and methodology.

-A fine lunch was had March 15 at Le Bistro by Liz, Halifax.
+A fine Ides of March luncheon was held March 15 at Le Bistro by Liz, Halifax.
 Over 20 members came to a lovely event that we look forward to annually in order to celebrate approaching Spring.
 Especially after the long COVID break, it was great to reconnect and catch up.

 On Sunday, February 26, Dr. Wallace Mills spoke on "Diet and Health".